digitallawyer/openlegaldictionary/_definitions/chamber.md

 ---
 title: Chamber
 permalink: "/definitions/chamber.html"
-body: A room or apartment ln a house.
+body: A room or apartment in a house.
 A private repository of money; a treasury.
 Sometimes used to designate a court, a commission, or an association of persons habitually meeting together in nn apartment, e. g„ the “star chamber,” “cham-ber of deputies."
   "chamber of commerce.”